shahroztariq/Deepfake_Impersonation_Attack/README.md

-# Deepfake Impersonation Attack
-Title: Am I a Real or Fake Celebrity?
+# Am I a Real or Fake Celebrity?
 Evaluating the Robustness of Commercial Celebrity Recognition Web Services with Deepfakes
-Summary: Testing commerical APIs against the threat of deepfakes.
+Summary: Testing commerical APIs against the threat of deepfakes using Deepfake Impersonation Attack.